Sygamar/SVM-Well-Log/README.md

 # SVM-Well-Log
 The project was done under ONGC Winter training.
 Using Support Vector Machine Classifier to predict well log data.
+At first, I took the unprocessed data and use feature selection techniques to get the five best features for our model training with Support Vector Classifier.
+Then I took preprocessed data and train our model with the SVC algorithm.
+Predictions.csv contains the predictions for the test dataset.
+After the model was trained, I exported the model using the pickle library.
+Used Flask for implementation of front end and model deployment.